bztsrc/phppe3/README.md

 Installation without Packagist
 ------------------------------

+There are many ways to install PHPPE if you don't want Packagist.
+You can use git, Composer alone, or use wget utility.
-For detailed instructions and alternatives see [documentation](http://phppe.org/phppe3.html#install).
+For detailed instructions and alternatives see documentation.

 1. Create a webserver's document root in your project root